Endermanbugzjfc/NoBedrockBridging/README.md

   #To specify a resource encryption key, put the key in the <resource>.key file alongside the resource pack.
 Example: vanilla.zip.key
 ```
 # 🔐 Permission node
 - `nobedrockbridging.bypass`: One is allowed to Bedrock bridging when attached to this perm.
-This permission is not attached to nobody by default.
+This permission is not attached to nobody by default. ***(Note: players who can fly can always bypass.)***

 *Want to allow Bedrock bridging for certain groups of people?
 Use [RankSystem](https://poggit.pmmp.io/p/RankSystem/) achieve it!*